dendronhq/dendron-docs/vault/pkg.plugin-core.ref.backlinks.md

 ### Backlinks aren't updating!

 First thing to check is that the links themselves are being updated.
-`NoteSyncService.updateNoteMeta` is responsible for finding the links after initialization, make sure it's finding the right links.
+`NoteUtils.updateNoteMetadata` is responsible for finding the links after initialization, make sure it's finding the right links.

 For files added outside of Dendron (git sync, file copied etc.), [`FileWatcher`](https://github.com/dendronhq/dendron/blob/a833aa16f7bf8d8c69e07caf5dd1e376de93a974/packages/plugin-core/src/fileWatcher.ts#L23) is responsible for updating notes.
 It also refreshes the tree and backlink views.
 Make sure these are functioning correctly.